DrummerViking/tools/Get-MRMStatistics/readme.md

 In this example the script will run, and will ask for a global admin credentials.

 ## Version History:
+### 2.26 - 11/12/2020
+ - Fixing connection order, to connect first to SCC later to EXO if needed.

 ### 2.25 - 11/06/2020
  - Fixing connection methods.